malvinh1/csic-api/README.md

 # csic-api

-This is CSIC API made for Ciba APP!
+This is CSIC API made for Cibo APP!